-Income Type HE+ System Code Income Entry Reminders Source Most Common Verifications Alimony Received Alimony Received (A) May be spousal support, however, this is not the same as spousal impoverishment.
-KIDS, check stubs, and bank statement Child Support Received (CS RECD) Associate with the parent who receives the CS.
+Income Type HE+ System Code Income Entry Reminders Source Most Common Verifications Alimony Received (A) May be spousal support, however, this is not the same as spousal impoverishment.
+KIDS, check stubs, and bank statement Child Support Received (CS RECD) RECD Associate with the parent who receives the CS.
 It does not have to be entered under each child's name.
 Enter a separate CS RECD for each source to verify each child support case.
-KIDS, state-issued debit card statement, bank statement, Wisconsin Way2Go Debit MasterCard statement, check stubs, or CS printout (the individual may be charged a fee to obtain the printout) Child Support Paid (CS PAID) (CS PAID) KIDS, payroll check stubs, or CS printout (the individual may be charged a fee to obtain the printout) C-Supp - SSI Caretaker Supplement (CTS;C- SUPP) Associate the state CTS benefit for each eligible child in the household.
+KIDS, state-issued debit card statement, bank statement, Wisconsin Way2Go Debit MasterCard statement, check stubs, or CS printout (the individual may be charged a fee to obtain the printout) Child Support Paid (CS PAID) chis as th Only court-ordered child support paid is deducted.
+Enter as a positive value; the HE+ System deducts this income.
+KIDS, payroll check stubs, or CS printout (the individual may be charged a fee to obtain the printout) C-Supp - SSI Caretaker Supplement1 (CTS;C-SUPP) Associate the state CTS benefit for each eligible child in the household.
 CTS eligible household members are categorically eligible.
-Notification of decision, CARES, Forward Health, or bank statement (Reminder: CTS payments may be included in the State SSI Income amount) Disability Long- term (DL) May see this income in the next year.
+Notification of decision, CARES, Forward Health, or bank statement (Reminder: CTS payments may be included in the State SSI Income amount) Disability Long-term (DL) May see this income in the next year.
 Count the gross income.
 Employer or insurance company Benefit check stubs or employer/insurance company statement

 Income Type HE+ System Code Income Entry Reminders Source Most Common Verifications Disability Short- term (DS) Benefit is usually a short duration but may turn into a long-term disability payment.
 Count the gross income.
-Employer or insurance company Benefit check stubs or employer/insurance company statement Dividends/Interest (D) Complete one income entry for combined interest/dividends income.
-Name of stock/bank/ bond Tax Form 1040, 1099, or statements covering a 12-month time period Gambling/ Lottery/Bingo (G) Count gross winnings received in the test period.
+Employer or insurance company Benefit check stubs or employer/insurance company statement Dividends/Interest 2 (D) Complete one income entry for combined interest/dividends income.
+Name of stock/bank/bond Tax Form 1040, 1099, or statements covering a 12-month time period Gambling/ Lottery/Bingo Count gross winnings received in the test period.
 Tribal Per Capita money should be entered as Tribal Per Capita Income.
-Tax Form W-2G or winnings statements General Relief (GR) Economic support benefit awarded by a county or tribe.
+Tax Form W-2G or winnings statements General Relief (GR) benefit Economic support benefit awarded by a county or tribe.
 CARES or check stubs Gift/Donations (GF) Count money received as a gift or donation in the prior month.
 Do not include gifts received for birthdays, holidays, or other special occasions.
 Identify the source/ relationship of donor Zero-income households may self-declare gift income on the Zero Income Form (ZIF).
 Households with other income may self-declare using the gift income section of the ZIF or with a written statement.
 An HE+ System Note is required when the customer self-declares gift income.
 A written or verbal statement from the gift giver is also acceptable.
-Government Relief or Disaster (GV) Issued by the federal or state government for aid to the household.
-(Examples: refugee aid, flood relief, etc.) GA list, Tax Form 1040, 1099, or check stub Land Contract Payment (I (:) Interest portion of Land contract - amortization schedule or Tax Form 1040 with Schedule B
+Government Relief or Disaster ((iV) I to the household GA list, Tax Form 1040, 1099, or check stub Land Contract Payment (LC) Count only the interest portion of the land contract.
+Land contract - amortization schedule or Tax Form 1040 with Schedule B